bayoen/bayoen-star-exe/README.md

 <a name="english"> </a>
 # English Instruction
 ## bayoen-star-exe
 '**bayoen-star**' is counting star module of Puyo Puyo Tetris bayeon project.
 We don't manipulate the information inside the Puyo Puyo Tetris, we read only it for game result analysis.
-For questions and suggestions, please visit [[Discord](https://discord.gg/rxW5UKx)] and find '**SemiR4in#0001**'.
 The development and testing environment is Windows 10 (.Net Framework 4.5).

+Contect us: [[Discord](https://discord.gg/rxW5UKx)] '**SemiR4in#0001**'

 Demo Video: [ [YouTube Link](https://www.youtube.com/playlist?list=PLK_vOCD9v3gUABMGU1R_VNhv5_s-LctnE) ]